rohan-varma/rohan-varma.github.io/guide_finance.md

 This means that over 40 years, you've missed out on $184,830.04 of *free, risk-free* money.
 If you didn't stop in the middle of this section and open up a high-yield savings, do it now, I'll wait.
 Simply internalizing this bit  of advice and spending < 30 minutes opening up an account online can net you an additional *free* 200k over a lifetime, at zero extra risk.

+** These numbers are based off of interest rates as they were in June 2019.
+They will change, please don't come after me with a pitchfork.

 [1] Computed as a difference between total value of one account.
 Value is pretax.
 Of course, savings rates are variable and tend to fluctuate over the years.
 It's still likely that high-yield online savings accounts will continue to offer at least tens of times more interest (in APY) than traditional brick and mortar banks.